 - Shares pictures of local attractions

-- Details historic information on towns and villages
+- Details historical information on towns and villages

 - Shows pictures from the route outside towns and villages